ChameleonCloud/CC-Ubuntu/README.md

 * Generate an image compatible with OpenStack KVM and bare-metal

-The image must then be uploaded and registered with Glance (currently done manually, by running the Glance command given at the end of execution).
+The image must then be uploaded and registered with Glance (currently done manually, by running the OpenStack command given at the end of execution).

 ## Automated/Jenkins